Jason Richwine

 Jason Matthew Richwine (born April 21, 1982) is an American political commentator and author.
 He is best known for his doctoral dissertation titled "IQ and Immigration Policy," and a report he co-authored for The Heritage Foundation on the economic costs of illegal immigration to the United States which concluded that passing the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013 would cost taxpayers more than $6 trillion.

 Early life and education

 Richwine was born April 21, 1982, in Philadelphia.
-He attended American University in Washington, D.C., where he received his bachelor's degree in mathematics and political science in 2004.
+He attended American University in Washington, D.C., where he received both a Bachelor of Science in mathematics and Bachelor of Arts in political science in 2004.
 He then attended Harvard University, where he received his PhD in 2009 in public policy, where he authored a dissertation titled "IQ and Immigration Policy".

-In his dissertation, Richwine wrote that illegal Hispanic immigrants to America had lower IQs than non-Hispanic whites, and noted that this disparity persisted for several generations.
+In part of his dissertation, Richwine claimed that Hispanic immigrants to America had a lower average IQ than non-Hispanic whites, and that this disparity persisted for several generations, but he ultimately called for a race-neutral policy of selecting high-IQ immigrants.
 The dissertation committee was composed of economist Richard Zeckhauser, economist George Borjas, and Christopher Jencks, the social scientist and editor of The American Prospect.
 Richwine subsequently wrote an article for Politico defending his dissertation and arguing that the statements it contained about ethnic differences in IQ were "scientifically unremarkable".